Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/dulaney-royal-rumble.typ

 ]

 = Competition Goals
 - Test that our robot is at a competitive level.
 - Figure out the necessary changes to be made to the robot.

 = Matches
 #tournament-match(
   match: "Q5",
   red_alliance: (teams: ("1893J", "929T"), score: 7),
   blue_alliance: (teams: ("53D", "1727A"), score: 29),
-  won: true,
+  outcome: "Win",
   auton: "Blue",
   awp: false,
   strategy: [